 However, know there really isn’t a wrong place to put a compost bin.
 You’re not going to mess it up.
 A compost bin will eventually compost your matter no matter where it lives, and you can always move it if you need to.

-What did you consider when you decided where to put your compost bin?
+What did you consider when you decided where to place your compost bin?
 If you have other things you think are worth considering, definitely share them in the comments!